Anne-Hyeyeon/TIL/work-diary/TIL for March 2023.md

 - In this example, the key parameter is restricted to the keys of the Person interface, so it can only be "name", "age", or "address".
 This helps us write more type-safe code.

 Overall, keyof is a powerful tool in TypeScript that allows us to work with object keys in a type-safe way.

+typeof in TypeScript is an operator that returns the data type of a value or variable at runtime.
+It is a type query operator that allows you to obtain the static type of a variable or value, as defined in your TypeScript code.

+For example, you can use the typeof operator to obtain the data type of a variable like this:

+typescript
+Copy code
+const someValue = 10;
+console.log(typeof someValue); // Output: "number"
+You can also use typeof to create type guards that allow you to conditionally execute code based on the type of a variable.
+Here's an example:

+typescript
+Copy code
+function logValue(value: string | number) {
+  if (typeof value === "string") {
+    console.log("The value is a string: " + value);
+  } else if (typeof value === "number") {
+    console.log("The value is a number: " + value);
+  } else {
+    console.log("The value is of an unknown type.");
+  }
+}

+logValue("hello"); // Output: "The value is a string: hello" logValue(42); // Output: "The value is a number: 42" In this example, the typeof operator is used to determine whether the value parameter is a string or a number.
+Based on the result of the type check, the function prints a message to the console.